datagouv/csv-detective/README.md

 ## Why Could This Be of Any Use ?

 Organisations such as [data.gouv](http://data.gouv.fr) aggregate huge amounts of un-normalised data.
 Performing cross-examination across datasets can be difficult.
 This tool could help enrich the datasets metadata and facilitate linking them together.

+[Here](https://github.com/Leobouloc/data.gouv-exploration) is project (just started) that has code to download all csv files from the data.gouv website and analyse them using csv_detective.